Health Studies

 HLTD07H3 Advanced Rehabilitation Sciences: Disability Studies and Lived Experiences of 'Normalcy'

-HLTD50H3 Special Topics in Health Humanities
+HLTD50H3 Advanced Topics in Health Humanities

 HLTD51H3 Aging and the Arts

-HLTD52H3 Special Topics in Health: Health Histories
+HLTD52H3 Health Histories

-HLTD53H3 Special Topics in Health Humanities
+HLTD53H3 Advanced Topics in Health Humanities

 HLTD54H3 Toronto’s Stories of Health and Illness